EQAR/deqar-docs/docs/DEQAR_overview.md

 ### Identifying Entities

-The agency responsible for the report must be identified with any submission.
+As a rule, the *agency responsible for the report must be identified with any submission*.
 An identifier should also be provided for each institution *in the case that a record for the institution already exists in DEQAR.* This allows the system to establish a direct link with the existing record.
 If the institution record does not exist, data must be provided instead.

-In the case of programmes and reports, agencies are encouraged to provide local identifer.
+In the case of programmes and reports, agencies are encouraged to provide local identifier.
 We strongly urge agencies to provide their local report identifiers with each new submission of data:

-- For programmes, the first time an agency provides information on a programme to DEQAR, a local (or national) idenfier can be submitted along with data on the programme; the identifier can later be used by the agency for any report on the same programme.
+- For programmes, the first time an agency provides information on a programme to DEQAR, a local (or national) identifier can be submitted along with data on the programme; the identifier can later be used by the agency for any report on the same programme.
 - For reports, the agency can provide a local identifier with each new report submitted; the local identifier may be provided for later updates using CSV or JSON and may also help each agency to synchronise its local system with DEQAR.

 In more detail, the identification of each entity works as follows:

 - **Agency:** Authentication is required before the submission and update of data and files.
-Thus, the agency responsible for each report can be identifed automatically by the system.
-In some cases, an agency may serve as a *proxy agency* for a *creating agency*, submitting and managing data on its behalf (as in the case of umbrella organizations).
+Thus, the agency responsible for each report can be identified automatically by the system.
+In some cases, an agency may serve as a *proxy agency* for a *creating agency*, submitting and managing data on its behalf (as in the case of umbrella organisations).
 In this case, the creating agency’s unique acronym or DEQAR agency ID (which can be found in DEQAR's administrative interface) must be provided as the source of identification.
 For this reason, identification of the creating agency is required for each object when using CSV and JSON.

-- **Institution:** Institutions already described in DEQAR should be identified in report submissions using one of several identfiers.
+- **Institution:** Institutions already described in DEQAR should be identified in report submissions using one of several identifiers.
 This allows the system to automatically link report data to existing institution records.

     - DEQARINST IDs: DEQAR automatically generates a so-called "DEQARINST ID" for each institution record that is created in the system.
 These can be found through the administrative interface.
 (They are also be returned to the agency as part of the response object after each successful submission.)
 Ideally, each registered agency will store the DEQARINST IDs for institutions treated in their reports.
 These are recommended for use in each submission.

     - ETER IDs: DEQAR harvests records from the ETER/OrgReg database once a year.
 These records are the source many of DEQAR's institution records.
 The ETER ID for these institutions can be found through the administrative interface.
 The ETER IDs may be stored and used by agencies for submission as an alternative to the DEQARINST IDs.

-    - Local/national identfiers: Agencies may also create and store local or national identifiers for institutions.
-If the agency provides a list of local or national idenfiers *in advance* to the EQAR secretariat, then these can be used for submission as an alternative to the DEQARINST IDs.
+    - Local/national identifiers: Agencies may also create and store local or national identifiers for institutions.
+If the agency provides a list of local or national identifiers *in advance* to the EQAR secretariat, then these can be used for submission as an alternative to the DEQARINST IDs.

-    - Other identification methods: If an agency cannot locate an existing institution record in DEQAR (and therefore cannot provide either the DEQARINST ID, ETER ID or local identifer), then they will need to provide institution data as the source of an entirely new record.
+    - Other identification methods: If an agency cannot locate an existing institution record in DEQAR (and therefore cannot provide either the DEQARINST ID, ETER ID or local identifier), then it will need to provide institution data as the source of an entirely new record.
     Before creating a new record, the system checks to confirm that the record does not already exist.
-It checks the website URL provided as well as the official and English names against all instituion records in the system.
+It checks the website URL provided as well as the official and English names against all institution records in the system.
 If these do not produce a match, then a new record is created.
 For this reason, it is recommended that all agencies provide the root domain name (in its shortest form) of the institution website.

     *Note: agencies should provide a single identifier; if more than one is provided, the DEQARINST ID will be used to establish the linkage.*

-- **Programme:** DEQAR will not synchronise data on programmes; however if a local or national identifer is provided at the time of submission, this will be stored in the system.
+- **Programme:** DEQAR will not synchronise data on programmes; however if a local or national identifier is provided at the time of submission, this will be stored in the system.
 The agency can use the programme identifier if it would like to simply re-use the existing programme data for subsequent reports.

 - **Report:** We strongly recommend that agencies provide a local identifier with each report submitted.
 This will allow for subsequent updates to the record and will ease synchronisation with each agency's local system.
-    Report local identifiers will be stored and can serve to identify record for updates/resubmission.
+    Report local identifiers will be stored and can serve to identify records for update/resubmission.
 DEQAR will also automatically generate a DEQAR ID for each newly submitted report; this will be returned to agencies as part of the response object.
 The DEQAR ID can be used for updates/resubmission as an alternative to local identifiers.

 ### Other Identifiers

 DEQAR also assigns DEQAR IDs to each agency's **Activities**.
-These identifiers, which can be found through the administrative interface, may be used instead of the activity name (string values) to identify the report activity in each CSV or JSON object.
-Alternatively, an agency may wish to use its own local activity identifiers, which the agency can supply through the administrative interface and then used for submission.
+These identifiers, which can be found through the administrative interface, may be used instead of the activity name (pre-defined string values) to identify the report activity in each CSV or JSON object.
+Alternatively, an agency may wish to use its own local activity identifiers; in this case, the agency should supply through their local identifiers through administrative interface before using them for submission.
 Only one identifier should be provided for each assigned activity.

 Finally, DEQAR provides DEQAR IDs for standard values used for **Report Status** and **Report Decision**. [link??]
-These can be provided instead of the equivalent string values in each CSV or JSON object.
+These can be provided instead of the equivalent string values in CSV or JSON objects.

 Building Institution Records
 -------------------------------

 DEQAR has two basic workflows for creating institution records.
-Either records are harvested from the ETER/OrgReg databases (available through [RISIS](http://datasets.risis.eu/)); or, if there is no record existing in ETER/OrgReg on a particular institution, a record is created from scratched based on data submitted by an agency.
+Either records are harvested from the ETER/OrgReg databases (available through [RISIS](http://datasets.risis.eu/) or [European Tertiary Education Register - ETER](https://www.eter-project.com/); or, if no record exists in ETER/OrgReg, a new institution record is created from scratch based on data submitted by an agency.

 ### Use of Data from ETER/OrgReg